nmathewson/libottery/README.md

   - If it's secure, it's probably slow.
 So you probably have an insecure one that you use when you need random numbers fast.

-  - If it's arc4random, then you probably think it's secure, but it isn't, really.
+  - If it's arc4random from an older OpenBSD (before October 2013), or any of the dozens of copies of the old arc4random() that have found their ways into other codebases, then you probably think it's secure, but it isn't, really.
 Even after you do the "discard the first N bytes" trick, RC4 still has detectable statistical biases.
+See also "What's wrong with RC4-based arcreandom() below.

+    (The arc4random() from newer OpenBSDs is better, and doesn't use RC4 any more.
+The architecture there seems basically sound.)

 This tool aims to be a speed-competitive replacement for arc4random, for your libc's random() or rand() function.
 It aims to be so fast that you